An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: Implementation

 \section{Implementation}

-The objective of this section is to study the convergence and accuracy of the scheme proposed in \S~\ref{Section:NumScheme}.
-In particular: to verify the theoretical prediction that the scheme is second order in space, all the way up to the boundary.
-To this end, here we present the results from numerical computations done with two examples of flows driven by an external forcing $\mathbf{f}\/$ on a domain: (i) Flow on a square domain in \S~\ref{subsec:FlowSqD}, and (ii) Flow on an irregular domain in \S~\ref{subsec:FlowIrrD}.
-In these examples the external forcing is selected so that an exact (analytic) solution to the equations can be produced \cite{Guermond}.\footnote{That is, proceed backwards: first write an incompressible flow, and then compute the forcing, and boundary conditions, it corresponds to.} In each case we compare the numerically integrated fields, $\mathbf{u}\/$ and $p\/$, with the known exact fields, and the errors are computed in an appropriate norm (see below).
-Note that, as pointed out at the beginning of \S~\ref{Section:NumScheme}, here we only solve the linear Navier-Stokes equations.
-At some level, the nonlinear terms can be thought of as a non-zero divergence external forcing function.
-Consequently, to ensure a fair test, we choose $\mathbf{f}$ so that it is not divergence free.
+The objective of this section is to study the convergence and accuracy of the schemes proposed in \S~\ref{Section:SemiImplicitStability} and \S~\ref{Section:NumScheme}, and to test the methods for a simple physical problem.
+In particular: to verify the theoretical prediction that the temporal splitting in \S~\ref{Section:SemiImplicitStability} is second order in time, while the spatial discretization in \S~\ref{Section:NumScheme} is second order in space, all the way up to the boundary.

+To this end, here we present the results from numerical computations for (i) Externally forced flow on a square domain in \S~\ref{subsec:FlowSqD}, (ii) Computation of flow in a lid driven cavity in \S~\ref{subsec:drivencavity}, and (iii) Externally forced flow on an irregular domain in \S~\ref{subsec:FlowIrrD}.
+In examples (i) and (iii), the external forcing is selected so that an exact (analytic) solution to the equations can be produced, following the same procedure as in \cite{Guermond}.\footnote{That is, proceed backwards: first write an incompressible flow, and then compute the forcing, and boundary conditions, it corresponds to.} In what follows the numerical errors are measured using the discrete $L^{\infty}$ grid norm defined by